 Prefabricated NEMA enclosures for M22 and M30 pilot devices are common in many different applications.
 These are canned solutions that will sufficiently work within a system for housing push buttons, indicator lights, and switches.
 These pilot device stations have many options available, including:

 - Material options in plastic and metal

 - Environmental seal (NEMA) ratings

-At AIC, we can take care of all your enclosure needs.
-Let us handle your heat load calculations, or we can perform an enclosure energy audit on your existing system (add Rittal Audit link).
+At Applied Industrial Controls, Inc., we can take care of all your NEMA enclosure needs.
+Let us handle your heat load calculations, or we can perform an enclosure energy audit on your existing system (Rittal Audit).
 Get in touch with us today to get the process started.

-AIC can provide quality designed, custom control panel enclosures.
+Applied Industrial Controls, Inc. can provide quality designed, custom control panel NEMA enclosures.
 No matter how big or small, whether it's a custom shape or custom device opening, we can accommodate your needs.
 Our custom enclosures are NEMA and UL 508A certified and are constructed from carbon steel, stainless steel, or aluminum.

 We can also customize standard enclosures using our Kiesling Perforex CNC router.